ryukau/VSTPlugins/docs/manual/WaveCymbal/WaveCymbal_en.md

 Feedback

 :   Feedback of excitor delays.

 Time

 :   Delay time of excitor delays.
 Beware that when the value of this parameter is high, output will be loud.

 ### Objects
 nCymbal

 :   Number of cymbal-ish objects.

 nString

 :   Number of Karplus-Strong string per cymbal object.

 ### Wave
 Damping

 :   Damping of 1D wave simulation.
 Beware that when the value of this parameter is high, output will be loud.

 PulsePosition

 :   Position where oscillator input causes wave.

 PulseWidth

 :   Width of wave caused by oscillator input.

 ### Collision
 When turns on, it sounds like a rubbing on surface of thin light metal plate.
 When `nCymbal` is 1, this doesn't change output sound.

 Distance

 :   Distance between cymbals.
 Collision will more likely to occur when turning this knob to left.

 ### Random
 Seed

 :   Random seed.
 Output will be the same for each note while checking `Retrigger`.

 Amount

 :   Amount of random number effects to delay time and band-pass cutoff.
 Beware that when the value of this parameter is low, output may be loud.

 ### String
 MinHz

 :   Lower bound of Karplus-Strong string frequency.

 MaxHz

 :   Upper bound of Karplus-Strong string frequency.

 Decay

 :   Decay of Karplus-Strong string.
 Decay time will be longer when turning this knob to left.

 Q

 :   Band-pass filter Q.

 ### Oscillator
 Retrigger

 :   When checking, each note on resets random seed.

 OscType

 :   Oscillator type.

     - `Off` : Stop making noise for each note on.
 This option will be used when using WaveCymbal as FX.
     - `Impulse` : Outputs impulse for each note on.
 Simulates hit of cymbal with stick.
     - `Sustain` : Outputs impulse train with pitch of note.
 Simulates drawing of bow on surface of cymbal.
     - `Velvet Noise` : Outputs velvet noise of a density respect to pitch of note.
 Simulates less uniform drawing than `Sustain`.
     - `Brown Noise` : Outputs brown noise of a brightness respect to pitch of note.
 Kind of like dragging cymbal on asphalt.

 Bandpass Cutoff Distribution

 :   - `Log` : Sound becomes relatively natural.
     - `Linear` : Leans sound to higher frequency.

 ### Smoothness
 Transition time from previous value to current value in seconds. `Gain`, `Excitation.Time`, `Random.Amount`, `Bandpass.MinCutoff`, `Bandpass.MaxCutoff` will be affected.
 Slide effect of `OscType.Sustain` can be tuned by `Smoothness`.

 ## Change Log
+- 0.1.9
+  - Reverted parameter smoother to the old one which works with variable size audio buffer.
 - 0.1.8
   - Fixed a bug that cause crash when drawing string.
 - 0.1.7